 - Because so many factors affect ovulation and because it's hard to identify the most likely ovulation day until it's almost too late, the most effective strategy is to have sex regularly at least every 2 days throughout your cycle.

-- Your chances of falling pregnant are much greater if you have sex before the ovulation day rather than at ovulation or later, because by the time the sperm swim to the egg, you may have missed your 'window.'
+- Your chances of falling pregnant are much greater if you have sex before the ovulation day rather than on ovulation day or later, because by the time the sperm swim to the egg, you may have missed your 'window.'